Gaming Setup for College Students Under 40000 India 2026

 • Home or PG with fixed desk space: Desktop wins.
 Rs 40,000 buys a significantly better gaming PC than Rs 40,000 buys a gaming laptop.
 Better CPU, better integrated GPU, upgradeable.
 The desktop answer is below.

 • Hostel or shared accommodation: Laptop wins.
-You cannot carry a desktop PC back and forth or guarantee your setup is safe in a hostel room.
+You can’t carry a desktop PC back and forth or guarantee your setup is safe in a hostel room.
 The laptop under Rs 40,000 recommendation is at the end of this guide.

 Option 1: Desktop Gaming Setup for College Under Rs 40,000